mochi-hpc/mochi-doc/docs/source/pymargo/01_rpc.rst

 We then call :code:`engine.register` to associate an RPC name with a function.
-Since in Python everything is an object, you can pass any callable to the :code:`engine.register` function, including methods bound to instances, or instances of objects with a `__call__` method.
+Since in Python everything is an object, you can pass any callable to the :code:`engine.register` function, including methods bound to instances, or instances of objects with a :code:`__call__` method.

 The :code:`register` function also accepts the following optional
 arguments:

-- :code:`provider_id`: an integer (equal or greater than 0 and less than 65535)
+- :code:`provider_id`: an integer equal or greater than 0 and less than 65535.
-  specifying a provider id.
   This argument is used when working with providers.
 - :code:`disable_response`: a boolean indicating that the RPC will not send a response back.